The fall of religion...

 Now, Allen Downey, a computer scientist who teaches at Massachusetts' Olin College of Engineering, offers a clue to this mystery.
 He has found that there is a close correspondence between the loss of religion and the rise of the internet.
 Apparently, as more of us surf the web, post on Facebook, and load up YouTube videos, the less likely we are to become involved in a faith community.
 We become unaffiliated by default.

 Oh!
 Looking to help redesign the overarching design with my old website.
-Feelings regarding the modern appearance of http://the-bereavement-register.ca?
-Truly an astonishing marketing company that cares if, perhaps wanted within the general Saskatchewan vicinity.
+Feelings regarding the modern appearance of https://circle-mediation.com?
+Truly a good divorce mediation service in Toronto with heart if, perhaps wanted within the general Ontario vicinity.
 Offer your feedback.
 Cheers!

 A couple of caveats: it is not clear that there is a causal relationship here.
 Just because two things happen together does not necessarily mean one causes the other.
 Even if there is, what causes what?
 For instance, just because there is a close correspondence between rain showers and the use of umbrellas doesn't mean that carrying an umbrella makes it rain (in fact, I would argue the other way around).
 Moreover, even if there is a causal relationship between two phenomena, it might be a much more complex process than we might think.
 When I insert a key in my car and turn the ignition, the engine starts.
 But to suppose that all I need to start a car is a key is ludicrous.
 Anyone who's ever had an empty gas tank can attest to that.